Kringlegangen: Carl Heinrich Winther and the new building

 The property was acquired by master joiner Carl Heinrich Winther in the first half of the 1850s.
 The present building complex was constructed for him in 1856–1857.
 There was also room for a bakery in the new building complex.
-At the time of the 1860, it was home to a total of 68 residents.
+At the time of the 1860 census, it was home to a total of 68 residents.
 The owner Carl Heinrich Winther, a master joiner, resided on the third floor with his wife Pauline Kristine (née Holm), their two children (aged 10 and 18), his sister Petrine Jacobine Winther and one maid.
 Johan Heinrik Christian Breitmayer, a master baker, resided in the building with his wife Andrea Jensine Haderslev, their four children (aged one to six), three bakers, one baker's apprentice, a master tailor, three maids and one male servant.
 Edward Daniel Jacobsen, a merchant (grosserer), resided on the first floor with a male servant.
 Wilhelmine Anna Krebs, widow of officer and fire corps director Albrecht Christian Krebs, resided on the second floor with her two children (aged 15 and 23), two lodgers and one maid.
 Rasmus Christiansen, an innkeeper, resided on the fourth floor with his wife Ane Marie (née Nielsen), their three children (aged two to eight) and one maid.

 The bakery was owned by master baker Friderich Adolph Georg Heinricy (1829-) by the time that he joined the Royal Copenhagen Shooting Society in 1862.
 His father was the owner of a bakery at Strandgade 24 in Christianshavn.

-When house numbering betreet was introduced in Copenhagen in 1859 (as a supplement to the old cadastral numbers by quarter), No. 1+3, became listed as Gråbrødretorv 17 and Valkendorfsgade 32.
+When house numbering by street was introduced in Copenhagen in 1859 (as a supplement to the old cadastral numbers by quarter), No. 1+3, became listed as Gråbrødretorv 17 and Valkendorfsgade 32.